wdbo/webdocbook/INSTALL.md

     ~$ mkdir XXX && chmod 777 XXX

-[^1]: Some features requires Apache from version 2.0.23 but may not render an error with lower versions.
+[^1]: DocBook may works correctly with an Apache 1 version but we have not tested this case.
 [^2]: If your system refuses to set the CHMOD on 777, try to set it on 755 (*some hosting servers disallow using a chmod of 777*).